FACTBOX-Rugby-British & Irish Lions v All Blacks

-WELLINGTON, June 25 British and Irish Lions coach Warren Gatland named the following team on Sunday to play the Wellington Hurricanes on Tuesday.

-June 22 Factbox for the British and Irish Lions' first test match against the All Blacks:
+June 29 Factbox for the British and Irish Lions' second test match against the All Blacks:

-Assistant referees: Romain Poite (France), Jerome Garces (France); TMO - George Ayoub (Australia)
+Assistant referees: Romain Poite (France), Jaco Peyper (South Africa); TMO - George Ayoub (Australia)

 Coach: Warren Gatland